apache/druid/docs/operations/security-user-auth.md

 - `segments`: Segments will be filtered based on DATASOURCE READ permissions.
 - `servers`: The user requires STATE READ permissions.
 - `server_segments`: The user requires STATE READ permissions and segments will be filtered based on DATASOURCE READ permissions.
-- `tasks`: Tasks will be filtered based on DATASOURCE READ permissions.
+- `tasks`: Druid filters tasks according to DATASOURCE WRITE permissions.
+- `supervisors`: Druid filters supervisors according to DATASOURCE WRITE permissions.

 ## Configuration Propagation